 - preliminary plans submitted for DAR Aug.
 15, 2013;

 - Block 7 subcommittee meeting minutes from Oct.
 3, 2012 with neighborhood concerns;

 - Oregonian articles from 1985 detailing the controversy surrounding this block can be found here and here.

 - 1981 testimony by the Multnomah Athletic Club (MAC) to City Counsel regarding future use of Block 7 found here.

-- 2167 SW Yamhill -- A proposed project from KOZ Development on an existing surface parking lot with 49 microapartments (about 220sf/each) on five levels, secured bike parking for all units, some shared kitchens, and a roof-top deck, but with no car parking spots.
+- 2167 SW Yamhill -- A proposed project from KOZ Development on an existing surface parking lot with 30 microapartments (about 325sf/each and most with lofted bedrooms) on four levels, secured bike parking for all units and a roof-top deck, but with no car parking spots.
 Birdseye view here.

-- 1423 SW Columbia -- The planning committee is reviewing a proposed 4-story, 23 residential unit development with NO PARKING at the former site of a historic house.
+- 1423 SW Columbia -- a 4-story, 23 residential unit development with NO PARKING at the former site of a historic house.
+Currently under construction.
 (May 12, 2014 Design Review) (permit set drawings) (design review submission)